 - Kudos to the school for adding pause buttons for all background videos to be inclusive of accessibility concerns.

-What makes Oxford University’s web design excellent
+What makes the University of Oxford’s web design excellent:

-- Oxford helps steer their users on a clear path as they begin their site journey from the homepage, featuring key pages like Admissions as well as easy to follow subpages.
+- Oxford helps steer their users on a clear path as they begin their site journey from the homepage, featuring key pages like Admissions as well as easy-to-follow subpages.

 - The attention-grabbing rotating graphic provides recent news and announcements on their homepage to ensure their users know about current events happening at the university.